cstamas/cstamas.github.io/index.md

 ---
 layout: page
 title: Welcome
-tagline: My first attempt to use Jekyll
+tagline: The new Minimalistic Blog Factory
 ---

 This is my private page for blog and other "static" content.
 Feel free to peek around.